Case Study: Verified Vampire Proofs in the LambdaPi-calculus Modulo: Bridging Theory and Practice

 You may have noticed that in the above term the variable $w$ disappears from the conclusion, which becomes a ground clause.
 However, the derivation needs to provide explicit terms to instantiate $z$ and $w$ in $C_1$ and $C_2$ respectively, so we must explicitly use the fact that $\iota$ is inhabited.
 This assumption is usually left tacit in automated theorem proving, but it is there: otherwise one could not resolve $\forall x : \iota.~P(x)$ and $\forall x : \iota.~\lnot P(x)$ to obtain a contradiction as we would not know that there is at least one element of $\iota$.
-For this, we use an explicit ``inhabit'' term $\star$ indexed by sorts:
+For this, we use an the explicit ``inhabit'' term $\star$ defined in~\Cref{eq:inhabit-def}.